"Bill would play himself to sleep in his high chair at the Baldwin Acrosonic!"

 In 1984 New York called.
 I wanted to broaden my scope, work with some of the people I’d always admired, and continue to grow as a writer and player.
 Rewardingly, this led to collaborative associations with artists as diverse as Ron Carter, Al Cohn, Eddie Daniels, Ray Drummond, Benny Golson, Mel Lewis, Charles McPherson, Bob Mintzer, Red Mitchell, Gerry Mulligan, Rufus Reid, Maria Schneider Orchestra, Marvin Stamm, Clark Terry, Toots Thielemans, Vanguard Jazz Orchestra, Paul Winter and Phil Woods.
 I've had the opportunity to play such notable New York venues as Birdland, Blue Note, Bradley’s, Carnegie Hall, Dizzy’s, Guggenheim Museum, Iridium, Jazz Standard, Kitano, Lincoln Center, Mezzrow, MOMA, Rubin Museum, Smoke, Steinway Pianos, Village Gate, and the Village Vanguard.

 A wide range of recording projects with me as leader have also evolved, ranging from trio work with drummer Matt Wilson and bassist Martin Wind to the Inventions Trio, featuring cellist Alisa Horn and trumpeter Marvin Stamm.
-Recent recordings include Phil & Bill (with saxophonist Phil Woods), Side By Side: Sondheim Duos (with bassist Tommy Cecil), Life’s A Movie (with the Inventions Trio), Live At The Deer Head Inn (with the Phil Woods Quintet).
-My extensive discography continues with the recent release of Front Row Seat (solo piano).
+Recent recordings include Phil & Bill (with saxophonist Phil Woods), Side By Side: Sondheim Duos (with bassist Tommy Cecil), Life’s A Movie (with the Inventions Trio), Live At The Deer Head Inn (with the Phil Woods Quintet), Front Row Seat (solo piano), and Bill Mays Trio Live at COTA.
+My extensive discography continues with the 2019 release of .Mays Plays Mays.

 I have always gotten great satisfaction from composing and arranging and have been doing it for as long as I can remember.
 Half the time it's just for pleasure; the other half is for specific, commissioned projects (deadlines are great inspirations!)
 I studied briefly in the 60s with David Ward-Steinman in San Diego, and in New York at the BMI writers workshop with Bob Brookmeyer and Manny Albam--and lots of great orchestration books by Henry Mancini, Kent Kennan and Ray Wright.
 I would say some of my major inspirations have been Brookmeyer, Gil Evans, Maurice Ravel, Thad Jones, Horace Silver.
 My music has been performed by a wide array of artists: Air Force Airmen Of Note, Ann Hampton Callaway, Aureole, Carnegie Hall Jazz Band, Percy Faith Orchestra, Woody Herman Orchestra, Morgana King, Shelly Manne, Mark Murphy, Bud Shank, Bobby Shew, Marvin Stamm, Lew Tabackin, Turtle Creek Chorale, WDR Big Band, and Phil Woods.
 Published works include pieces for solo piano, suites for contrabass and piano and for flute and piano, saxophone quartets, charts for big band and symphony orchestra, a jazz woodwind version of Tchaikovsky’s Nutcracker Suite, music for Robert DeNiro’s Tribeca, and incidental music for the films Anamorph, Burn After Reading, Hamlet, Looker, and The Fifth Estate.
 It’s most rewarding to hear something in your head, or voice it on the piano, and then hear it take shape and come to life with a band or orchestra.
 (Click here for composing and arranging samples.)